Counting Various Classes of Tournament Score Sequences: Counting strong self-complementary score sequences

 and

 \end{theorem}

-Our second method for counting strong self-complementary score sequences is similar to our second method for counting strong score sequences: subtract the number of strong reducible score sequences from the number of strong score sequences.
-Now a strong reducible score sequence of length $n$ begins with a strong score sequence of length $i$ with $1 \le i \le \lfloor\frac{n}{2}\rfloor$ and ends with the complement of this initial subsequence.
+Our second method for counting strong self-complementary score sequences is similar to our second method for counting strong score sequences: subtract the number of self-complementary reducible score sequences from the number of self-complementary score sequences.
+Now a self-complementary reducible score sequence of length $n$ begins with a strong score sequence of length $i$ with $1 \le i \le \lfloor\frac{n}{2} \rfloor$ and ends with the complement of this initial subsequence.
 In between we must have a self-complementary sequence of length $n-2i$, with each term increased by $i$.
-Thus the sequence that counts strong self-complementary score sequences can be computed from the sequences for strong sequences and self-complementary sequences. \begin{theorem} For all $n\ge 1$ we have
+For example, the three self-complementary reducible score sequences of length $n=6$ are $(0, 1, 2, 3, 4, 5)$ and $(0, 2, 2, 3, 3, 5)$ with $i=1$, and $(1, 1, 1, 4, 4, 4)$ with $i=3$.
+Then the sequence that counts strong self-complementary score sequences can be computed from the sequences for strong sequences and self-complementary sequences.